caithmac/upsc-digitalgarden/src/site/notes/UPSC/Thomas Hobbes.md

 > Life of a man is continuous search for power, after power which ceasesth only with his death.

 ###### Reason behind power seeking nature of man.
-- Applies "resolutive compositive" method to explain the fundamental characteristics of human nature.
+- Applies "[[resolutive compositive method|resolutive compositive method]]" to explain the fundamental characteristics of human nature.
 - Human Mind is made up of particle like everything else in Universe.
 They are in state of motion.
 - All motions can be categorized into basic types - Love and Aversion.
 - Love